EqualizerBar

 Heads up!
 You've already completed this tutorial.

-This custom PyQt5/PySide2-compatible widget provides a frequency visualizer output for audio applications.
-It is completely configurable from the number of bars, the number of segments and colours to the animated decay.
-It's ready to drop into your Python-Qt5 applications.
+This custom PyQt5/PySide2-compatible widget provides a graphic equalizer frequency visualizer for audio applications built with Python.
+It is completely configurable — from the number of bars, the number of segments, and colors to the animated decay effect.
+It's ready to drop into your Python Qt applications.

-The download package includes a demo animation using random data and some custom colour configuration so you can explore how the widget works.
+The download package includes a demo animation using random data and some custom color configuration so you can explore how the equalizer widget works.

 Basic setup